riz4l/restserver_ci/README.md

 # restserver_ci
+This Restfull server it's has been modification to test this application : https://github.com/riz4l/rest_ci_client

-CI Restfull server for Test Simple Rest Client Application. | Codeigniter Restfull server v 4.0.0 by chriskacerguis
+Check The Original Codeigniter Restfull server v 4.0.0 by chriskacerguis : https://github.com/chriskacerguis/codeigniter-restserver